igorlev91/UE_Best-Practices/README.md

 * [Features - ReSharper C++](https://www.jetbrains.com/resharper-cpp/features/)
 Perforce makes a Visual Studio plugin.
 This makes it much easier to check out files automatically while you are working, or use Rider's perforce integration.
 * [Download Helix Plugin for Visual Studio (P4VS) | Perforce](https://www.perforce.com/downloads/helix-plugin-visual-studio-p4vs)
-Use braces on separate lines for everything.
+* Use braces on separate lines for everything.
 This allows using breakpoints anywhere.
-Where a class is large, use #pragma region and #pragma endregion to separate out functionality as necessary.
+* Where a class is large, use #pragma region and #pragma endregion to separate out functionality as necessary.
 For each region be sure to use public/private specifiers in case the region is moved.
-Group UFUNCTIONS first and UPROPERTIES second after the private/public/protected specifiers.
+* Group UFUNCTIONS first and UPROPERTIES second after the private/public/protected specifiers.
-In the main header file for a class, there should be a minimum of included header files to speed compilation when there are changes.
+* In the main header file for a class, there should be a minimum of included header files to speed compilation when there are changes.
 Use ‘class’ to forward define class types that aren’t truly needed in the header file.

 <a name="Class-Creation"></a>
+## Class Creation

-ALWAYS CREATE A BASE CLASS IN C++.
+* ALWAYS CREATE A BASE CLASS IN C++.

-Mark the class as final if it does not have any classes which inherit from it, this will speed up function calls of virtual functions, as the class can be "de-virtualized". final specifier (since C++11)
+* Mark the class as final if it does not have any classes which inherit from it, this will speed up function calls of virtual functions, as the class can be "de-virtualized". final specifier (since C++11)

-Constructors can contain NO RUNTIME CODE and should only be used for constructing components and setting default values in the class.
+* Constructors can contain NO RUNTIME CODE and should only be used for constructing components and setting default values in the class.
 Do NOT assign dynamic delegates in the constructor, these are unpredictable.

-Disable tick and start with tick enable in the constructor of the class UNLESS YOU ABSOLUTELY HAVE TO USE TICK.
+* Disable tick and start with tick enable in the constructor of the class UNLESS YOU ABSOLUTELY HAVE TO USE TICK.
 Setting start with tick enabled to false will cause the BP to have “Start with Tick Enabled” off by default, which is a great way to prevent having a ton of BP’s ticking that aren’t doing anything.
 For actors:
 PrimaryActorTick.bCanEverTick = false;
 PrimaryActorTick.bStartWithTickEnabled = false;